-- 30. London Councils supports the aim for London to be a zero carbon city by 2050 although we acknowledge how difficult it will be for this to be met.
+- 31. London Councils supports the aim for London to be a zero carbon city by 2050 although we acknowledge how difficult it will be for this to be met.
 The Mayor's own projections show this is not quite being met with the proposed policies (Figure 32, page 193).
-A focus on retrofitting buildings in the 'able to pay' sector should be introduced into the draft LES, as, while tackling fuel poverty should be a central pillar of any energy efficiency strategy, the majority of homes in London are not in this bracket.
-The Mayor should make a firm commitment to lobby central Government to introduce a national energy efficiency policy to replace the Green Deal that would provide London with its fair share of funding. - 31.
+A recognition that the 'able to pay' sector will be crucial to deal with in the future.
+While tackling fuel poverty should be a central pillar of any energy efficiency strategy, and given the multiple benefits that can be achieved by targeting fuel poverty, the majority of homes in London are not in this bracket.
+The Mayor should make a firm commitment to lobby central Government to introduce a national energy efficiency policy to replace the Green Deal that would provide London with its fair share of funding. - 32.
 There needs to be more work on decarbonisation of heating in London.
 A broad mix of different technology solutions will be needed to do this, including heat pumps (ground and air source), utilising waste heat more effectively, fuel cells, and potential use of low carbon/renewable gas.
 London should learn from the H21 Leeds City Gate project and investigate the potential for the provision of hydrogen gas in London for heating.
 This could be combined with the planning for a zero carbon transport network as the transport system will need a combination of infrastructure for vehicles powered by both electric and hydrogen as different fuels are likely to be more appropriate for vehicles that operate in different contexts and for different purposes. - Q9.
 To make London a zero waste city.
 By 2026 no biodegradable or recyclable waste will be sent to landfill, and by 2030 65 per cent of London's municipal waste will be recycled